Academic year 2022/23

 Level 2 by 19 by qualification type

-Following reforms introduced further to Professor Alison Wolf’s review, some vocational Level 2 qualifications were no longer counted in Key stage 4 performance measures .
+Following reforms introduced further to Professor Alison Wolf’s review (opens in a new tab), some vocational Level 2 qualifications were no longer counted in Key stage 4 performance measures .
 This significantly reduced the offering and take-up of these larger vocational qualifications at Key stage 4 and primarily affects lower attaining students studying ‘equivalent’ qualifications.

 Figure 3 shows that since 2014/15, when these changes came into effect, attainment of Level 2 by vocational qualifications at 16 led to a decrease in overall Level 2 attainment by 19.